 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf update

 Step 2.
 Installing Nginx on CentOS 8.

-Nginx is a high performance web server and very popular these days, The first step is to install Nginx.
+Nginx is a high-performance web server and is very popular these days, The first step is to install Nginx.
 So open a terminal session or connect to your server using SSH: